Chinatown, Singapore: Origins and colonial planning

-The origins of Chinatown can be traced back to 1819, when Sir Stamford Raffles first established a British threshold on Singapore’s grounds.
+The origins of Chinatown can be traced back to 1819, when Sir Stamford Raffles first established a British threshold on Singapore's grounds.
 Under the Raffles Town Plan of 1822, areas in Singapore became designated for different ethnic groups, with the Chinese allocated to land southwest of the Singapore River.
 This district was widely referred to as Chinese Campung (Chinese Settlement), and became a centre of Chinese migration, trade and communal activities.

 Keong Saik Road was once a red light area in Chinatown in the 1960s, but has since been transformed into a street with many boutique hotels.

 In the aforementioned Raffles Plan of Singapore, Chinatown originally was a division of colonial Singapore where Chinese immigrants tended to reside.
 Although as Singapore grew, Chinese immigrants settled in other areas of the island-city, Chinatown became overcrowded within decades of Singapore's founding in 1819 and remained such until many residents were relocated at the initiation of Singapore's governmental Housing Development Board in the 1960s.

 In 1822, Sir Stamford Raffles wrote to Captain C. E. Davis, President of the Town Committee, and George Bonham and Alex L. Johnson, Esquires, and members, charging them with the task of "suggesting and carrying into effect such arrangements on this head, as may on the whole be most conducive to the comfort and security of the different classes of inhabitants and the general interests and welfare of the place..."

-He went on to issue instructions, as a guide to the Committee, which included a general description of Singapore Town, the ground reserved by the government, the European town and principal mercantile establishments and the native divisions and "kampungs".
+He went on to issue instructions, as a guide to the committee, which included a general description of Singapore Town, the ground reserved by the government, the European town and principal mercantile establishments and the native divisions and "kampungs".
 These included areas for Bugis, Arabs, Indians, Malays, and Chinese kampungs.
 Raffles was very clear in his instructions and his guidelines were to determine the urban structure of all subsequent development.
 The "five-foot way", for example, the continuous covered passage on either side of the street, was one of the public requirements.

 Raffles foresaw the fact that "it may be presumed that they (the Chinese) will always form by far the largest portion of the community".
 For this reason, he appropriated all of the land southwest of the Singapore River for their accommodation but, at the same time, insisted that the different classes and the different provinces be concentrated in their separate quarters and that these quarters, in the event of fire, be constructed of masonry with tiled roofs.

 This thus resulted in the formation of a distinct section titled Chinatown.
 However, only when parcels of land were leased or granted to the public in and after 1843 for the building of houses and shophouses, did Chinatown's physical development truly begin.
-In the 19^{th} and early 20^{th} centuries, Chinatown only grew as more Chinese immigrants arrived in Singapore seeking economic opportunities.
-Majority of these Chinese immigrants worked as labourers, merchants, and craftsmen, contributing to Chinatown’s rapid development.
+In the 19th and early 20th centuries, Chinatown only grew as more Chinese immigrants arrived in Singapore seeking economic opportunities.
+Majority of these Chinese immigrants worked as labourers, merchants, and craftsmen, contributing to Chinatown's rapid development.